 Eco-Trekking

-Biodegradable Products: Use biodegradable soaps and detergents when camping or
+● Biodegradable Products: Use biodegradable soaps and detergents when camping or trekking.

 Hydration Practices

-Refill Stations: Use water refill stations available in many parts of Manali instead of
+● Refill Stations: Use water refill stations available in many parts of Manali instead of buying bottled water.

 Dining and Shopping